LIVE

 What rifles come chambered in .350 Legend?

 The .350 Legend is chambered in nearly every major bolt action hunting rifle made today, plus AR-15 platform rifles from CMMG and break-action single-shots from CVA and Henry.
-Current production includes the Winchester XPR, Ruger American Ranch, Mossberg Patriot Predator, Savage 110 Hunter, Bergara B-14 Ridge, CVA Cascade, CVA Scout V2, CMMG Resolute Mk4, Henry Single Shot H015, and Browning AB3 Composite Stalker.
+Current production includes the Winchester XPR, Ruger American Ranch, Mossberg Patriot Predator, Savage 110 Trail Hunter, Bergara B-14 Stoke, CVA Cascade, CVA Scout V2, CMMG Resolute Mk4, Henry Single Shot H015, and Browning AB3 Composite Stalker.
 Tikka, Sako, and Christensen Arms have not yet chambered the .350 Legend in current production.

 Is .350 Legend better than .450 Bushmaster?